frw/react-native-ssl-public-key-pinning/README.md

 - ✅ Supports SSL public key pinning using the base64-encoded SHA-256 hash of a certificate's Subject Public Key Info.
 - ✅ **No native configuration needed.** Simply install and configure through the provided JS API.
-- ✅ **No need to modify existing network request code.** All network requests in your application will have the certificate pinning configuration automatically enabled after initialization.
+- ✅ **No modification of existing network request code needed.** All network requests in your application will have the certificate pinning configuration automatically enabled after initialization.
+- ✅ Compatible with Flipper network plugin.

 ## 🧰Installation